ruipedro16/FCUP-MSI/TPAS/Labs/Lab04/lab04-answers.md

-# Lab 03 - Network Scanning
+# Lab 04 - Password cracking and exploitation

 ## 1